 – The Master of Science in Disaster and Emergency Management trains future leaders in the field of emergency operations and is designed to provide students with the theoretical knowledge and applied skills needed to work in this rapidly growing field.
 DO/DMD

-Doctor of Osteopathic Medicine/Doctor of Dental Medicine – This program was designed to address the access to care issue and meet the needs of underserved populations, Nova Southeastern University's College of Dental Medicine and College of Osteopathic Medicine have structured a curriculum that provides students with an opportunity to receive a DMD (Doctor of Dental Medicine) and a DO (Doctor of Osteopathic Medicine) degree.
+Doctor of Osteopathic Medicine/Doctor of Dental Medicine – This program was designed to address the access to care issue and meet the needs of underserved populations.
+Nova Southeastern University's College of Dental Medicine and College of Osteopathic Medicine have structured a curriculum that provides students with an opportunity to receive a DMD (Doctor of Dental Medicine) and a DO (Doctor of Osteopathic Medicine) degree.
 This DO/DMD Dual- Degree Program is symbiotic with the missions of both schools.
-Graduates of this program will be prepared to use a totally holistic approach to health care that will address preventive medicine and general dentistry, as well as access to care issues, and meet the needs of the rural and underserved populations.
+Graduates of this program will be prepared to use a holistic approach to health care that will address preventive medicine and general dentistry, as well as access to care issues, and meet the needs of the rural and underserved populations.
 DO/JD

 Preparatory Programs Master of Biomedical Sciences Degree

-The Master of Biomedical Sciences (M.B.S.) is a program for students to demonstrate that they can be successful in either the Nova Southeastern University's osteopathic medical program.
+The Master of Biomedical Sciences (M.B.S.) is a program for students to demonstrate that they can be successful in the Nova Southeastern University's osteopathic medical program.
 Students are trained in human biology and medicine to improve their academic credentials in order to be considered for admission to our professional schools.
-Those enrolled in this program take basic science courses, along with dental and osteopathic medicine students.
+Those enrolled in this program take basic science courses, along with osteopathic medicine students.
 Courses offered include gross anatomy, histology, neuroanatomy, biochemistry, microbiology, physiology, pathology and pharmacology.